EhsaasChaudhary/ITLearnings/Git & Github/ssh-steps.md

 2. Go to **Settings**:
    - Click on your profile picture (top-right corner) > **Settings** > **SSH and GPG Keys**.
 3. Click **New SSH Key**.
-4. Add a title (e.g., `My Laptop`) and paste the public key into the "Key" field.
+4. Add a title (e.g., `EC Laptop`) and paste the public key into the "Key" field.
 5. Click **Add SSH Key**.

 ## 6. Verify the SSH Connection